Cyp9715/DeleteNewline/README.md

 Additionally supports the Delete Newline regular expression.
 Users can conveniently extract the converted string using a combination of regular expressions and keybind options.

 Please note that the keybind option may not run in certain programs due to permission issues.
 (Ex: Drawboard, League of Legends Client Etc...)
 In this case.
-Running the program with administrator privileges solved the problem.
+Run the program with administrator privileges.

 ## Download